 The Downfall of our Hero and the Rise of the Dark Side

 - Menu Management Mayhem.
 Third-party delivery providers introduced their own individual menu system into the mix of already burgeoning order channels for operators.
 More menu systems meant more chaos and a disjointed ordering experience.
 As a result, the guest experience became harder to control—managing menu and food integrity, quality, and consistency across delivery channels was very challenging for operators.
-And when menu blunders resulted, guests didn’t blame our Hero, but instead blamed the
+And when menu blunders resulted, guests didn’t blame our Hero, but instead blamed the restaurant brands.

 - Tablet Hell.
 Each delivery company placed a physical tablet in the restaurant to process orders.
 This created crowded countertops (“tablet hell”) and more in-store labor to manage the manual process of printing delivery orders and inputting them directly into the in-store POS.
 Restaurant operators had more digital orders coming in, but costs and complexity also increased with the added labor and manual processes.